64600013/VT6003CEM_Project_Backend/back/README.md

 # Set up
-In order to set up the back end server, you first need to install the required packages.
+In order to set up the back end server, you first need to install the required node modules.

 ### `npm install`
 This script will install all the dependency packages that the back end server needed to run.